“As soon as you are NFA – of No Fixed Abode – you become invisible…..” Big Issue Vendor

 Aspirations: Access to training and employment opportunities, support re-establishing family networks and opportunities to take up hobbies and interests.

 We have found this to be the most efficient and cost-effective way to support our vendors as a charity for people who are homeless.
-The front line average cost of a positive outcome for a homeless person is under £200.
+The front line average cost of a positive outcome for a homeless person is just over £200.